Items with a binocular icon are recommended for beginning birders.

 Birds of Borneo – Endemic Species and Birdwatching in Sabah

 Jan.
 24, 4:00pm-5:00pm; 1-113

 Borneo is a tropical haven with numerous birdwatching locations, including Kinabalu Park, Danum Valley Conservation Area, Sayap Substation, Sepilok Forest Reserve and the beautiful Kinabatangan (Sukau) region.
 From peat swamps to lowlands to mountains, Dean will touch on Sabah’s geographical landscapes and their avian wonders.
 Sabah is a Malaysian state occupying the northern part of the island of Borneo.
 Out of 673 different species of birds that can be found in Borneo, more than 400 species are in Sabah.
 Of the 60 endemic species of Borneo, 33 can be found in Sabah’s hill slopes and montane forest.
 The 4,095m-tall Mount Kinabalu is the country’s highest peak.
 Kinabalu Park is the place to fill your list of montane species – it is home to 17 endemics.
-Dean will introduce you to the Whitehead’s trio, the montane’s most wanted birds: Whitehead’s Broadbill, Whitehead’s Spiderhunter and Whitehead’s Trogon.
+Charles will introduce you to the Whitehead’s trio, the montane’s most wanted birds: Whitehead’s Broadbill, Whitehead’s Spiderhunter and Whitehead’s Trogon.
 The lowland forests, freshwater swamps and mangrove forests of the tropics are some of the most species rich habitats in the world.
 In Sabah, the mighty Kinabatangan River is a must for a glimpse into these habitats.
 Your most memorable birdwatching experience awaits you in Borneo, a country that is decorated with exotic flora and fauna and renowned as a destination for nature lovers.

 Bird Watcher’s Digest: A Look at the Life and Legacy of America’s First Birding Magazine